 DeKalb County Burglary Lawyer

 In DeKalb County, burglary is a type of theft different than robbery.
 While robbery tends to involve some kind of violence, burglary simply involves entering property that is not yours in an effort to commit theft or a felony.
 In some cases, you don’t even have to steal anything to be charged with burglary.
 As long as intent can be proven, you can be put behind bars.
-That’s why you need a team of experienced criminal defense attorneys to represent you if you are accused of burglary in Atlanta.
+That’s why you need a team of experienced criminal defense attorneys to represent you if you are accused of burglary in DeKalb County.

 Here at Hawkins Spizman Fortas, we have many years of experience representing clients in burglary cases.
 Part of our success comes from understanding the different degrees of burglary in order to get charged reduced — and, in some cases, dropped altogether.
 Georgia Code Section 16-7-1 lays out the criteria for burglary in both the first and second degree.
 If your charges fall under this statute, contact a DeKalb County theft lawyer today.